JinuPaul/mytest/readme.txt

-This is a read me file in branch1
+This is a read me file in master

+but edited from branch1